alexpogostin/twine_FR4133/README.md

 # Is - a simple interpreter

-The examples have been expanded to include a simple interpreter called Is.
-This simple program will output "Hello", pause for 1 second and repeat.
+Examples have been expanded to include a simple interpreter called Is.
+This example Is program will output "Hello", pause for 1 second and repeat.
 Use Ctrl-C to exit.

 Example:
 ```